sakuratsuyu/Note/docs/Mathematics_Basis/DM/Chap_9.md

             t(R) = R^*,\ \ \text{ where $R^*$ is connectivity relation}.
         $$

+### Method to Find Transitive Closure

-To prove the transitive closure, we gives the following definition and theorem.
+To find the transitive closure, we gives the following definition and theorem.

 !!! theorem
     Let $R$ be a relation on set $A$.
 There is a path of length $n$ from $a$ to $b$ $\Leftrightarrow$ $(a, b) \in R^n$.